wangdi4/llvm/llvm/docs/index.rst

 :doc:`NVPTXUsage`
    This document describes using the NVPTX back-end to compile GPU kernels.

-:doc:`R600Usage`
-   This document describes how to use the R600 back-end.

 :doc:`StackMaps`
   LLVM support for mapping instruction addresses to the location of values and allowing code to be patched.